 Obviously, the decision of the saver to hand the money over to the borrower has nothing to do with time preference.
 The saver has to make a second decision between keeping the money under the mattress or lending it (risk-free) to the potential dissaver.

-It is this asymmetry which gives rise to the phenomenon of interest and not time preference as such.
+It is this asymmetry that gives rise to the phenomenon of interest and not time preference as such.
 Time preference relates to the act of saving but not to the act of lending.
 Both are disconnected in time.
 And this means that — in principle — Keynes’ liquidity preference is a better explanation for the emergence of consumer interest than Fisher’s time preference (2013).
 Consumer interest, in turn, is disconnected from the rate of interest which the business sector pays for financing capital investment.
 Because of this, there is no relationship at all between the households’ time preferences and the so-called marginal productivity of capital (2011).

 Methodologically correct thinking leads inescapably to the conclusion that thinking about interest and Irving Fisher is a pointless exercise.